 Municipality Tabor, which is part of the Savinjska statistical region, measures 35 km2; this ranks it 160th among Slovene municipalities.

-The number of live births was higher than the number of deaths, which means that natural increase per 1,000 population in the municipality was positive.
-It was 4.2 (in Slovenia -0.6).
+The number of live births was lower than the number of deaths, which means that natural increase per 1,000 population in the municipality was negative.
+It was -0.6 (in Slovenia -2.0).
 The number of people who moved from the municipality was lower than the number of people who moved into the municipality, so net migration per 1,000 population in the municipality was positive.
-It was 9.6.
+It was 13.7.
 The sum of natural increase and net migration per 1,000 population in the municipality was positive.
-It was 13.9 (in Slovenia 7.2).
+It was 13.1 (in Slovenia -0.9).

 In contrast to most Slovene municipalities, in Tabor the number of young people was higher than the number of old people: there were 97 people, aged 65 or more, per 100 people aged 0–14.
-This ratio shows that the value of the ageing index was lower than the national average of 133.
+This ratio shows that the value of the ageing index was lower than the national average of 139.
 It also shows that the mean age of people in Tabor is growing more slowly than in Slovenia as a whole.
-Data by sex show that the ageing index for women was in all municipalities except in two (Jezersko and Loški Potok) higher than the ageing index for men.
+Data by sex show that the ageing index for women was in all municipalities except in five (Črna na Koroškem, Dobrovnik/Dobronak, Jezersko, Loški Potok in Mislinja) higher than the ageing index for men.
 In Tabor – as in most Slovene municipalities – more women were 65+ years old than 14 or less; for men the situation was exactly the opposite.

-Tabor had 1 kindergarten.
-It was attended by 94 children or 86% of all children aged 1–5, which was more than the national average of 81%.
-In the school year 2019/20 elementary school in Tabor was attended by about 150 pupils, while various upper secondary schools were attended by about 70 pupils.
-There were 38 students and 7 graduates per 1,000 people in the municipality; in Slovenia the averages were 37 per 1,000 and 8 per 1,000, respectively.
+Tabor had 1 kindergarten, which was attended by 100 children.
+Of all children in the municipality aged 1–5, 89% were included in kindergartens, which was more than the national average of 81%.
+In the school year 2021/22 elementary school in Tabor was attended by about 170 pupils, while various upper secondary schools were attended by about 50 pupils.
+There were 34 students and 8 graduates per 1,000 people in the municipality; in Slovenia the averages were 39 per 1,000 and 8 per 1,000, respectively.